Frequently Asked Questions

 MORE INFORMATION

-This Notice summarizes the lawsuit.
-You can view a copy of the Order Granting Plaintiffs’ Motion for Class Certification, the Complaints, and Horton’s Answers to the Complaints in the “Case Documents” section on the hompage of this website.
+You can view a copy of the Order Granting Plaintiffs’ Motion for Class Certification, the Complaints, and Horton’s Answers to the Complaints in the“Case Documents” section on the homepage of this website.
 You can also contact Class Counsel, LippSmith LLP at 1-808-376-2052 or contact@lippsmith.com.